Avg: 3.1 from 13 votes

 P4: no bolts.
 From the oasis, continue up and left around the corner to the top of Helen's, belay from gear (#2 Camalot suffices), (5.4) approximately 100', no bolts!

 Now, the hike.
 Go across Helen's summit slabs and work your way up the saddle to Acid rock.
-On the far right side of Acid, right of the large corner (this is the large, right-facing corner of the raps of the Unknown and Divine Miss M), is a series of low-angled dihedrals and flakes.
-The "stones" part of the route....
+On the far right side of Acid, right of the large corner is a series of low-angled dihedrals and flakes.
+This is the "stones" part of the route....